wp-plugins/bepro-listings/readme.txt

 	20. reCAPTCHA - Prevent spam and malicious submissions with this google reCAPTCHA system
 	21. Contact - Receive notifications when someone submits a listing.
 Also add a contact form to your listing detail pages.
 	22. API - Integrate with other apps.
 Add/update/delete millions or listings via our api system.
 Requires BePro Software Api
+	23. Export - Export records from BePro Listings and various addons

 = THEMES =